-WTMA continues its efforts to protect your drinking water through its Wellhead Protection Program which was approved by the PADEP in 2002.
 The Wellhead Protection Committee consists of representatives of municipal and county government and agencies, local businesses and interested citizens.
 The group meets annually to discuss the status of existing programs and to suggest additional ways in which we can protect our precious resource.
-Due to the success of its "Ag-Management" Program, WTMA has been invited to share the results of this innovative partnership with others through forums such as the Pennsylvania Municipal Authorities Association, PADEP, and SRBC Seminars.
+Due to the success of its "Ag-Management" Program, representatives of the Wellhead Protection Committee have been invited to share the results of this innovative partnership with others through forums such as the Pennsylvania Municipal Authorities Association, PADEP, and SRBC Seminars.
 The Ag-Management Program owes a large portion of its success to the outstanding cooperation provided by our farming partners.
+In December 2012, the USEPA recognized Lititz Borough and Warwick Township with an award for their Source Water Protection efforts.